-Have you activated the IP masquerading?
+Have you activated IP masquerading?

-IP masquerading is the hiding place for all local computers for connection to the Internet.
-Only the router module of the unit and its IP address are visible on the Internet.
-The IP address can be fixed or assigned dynamically by the provider.
-The computers in the LAN then use the router as a gateway so that they themselves cannot be detected.
-The router separates Internet and intranet, as if by a wall.
-The use of IP masquerading is set individually for each route in the routing table.
-The routing table can be found in the LANconfig in the 'IP router' configuration section on the 'Routing' tab.
+IP masquerading refers to the concealment of local computers while they access the Internet.
+All that is revealed to the Internet is the IP number of the router module of the device.
+The IP address can be fixed or dynamically assigned by the provider.
+The computers in the LAN then use the router as a gateway and are not visible themselves.
+The router separates the Internet from the intranet like a wall.
+The application of IP masquerading is set in the routing table for every route individually.
+The routing table can be found in the LANconfig in the configuration area 'IP router' on the 'Routing' tab.